NiveditaAngadi/SwiftUI/README.md

    - Enables to move from prototype to production faster.
    - Empowering you to focus on what makes your app unique.
    - Embraces incremental adoption

+  2. Benefits of SwiftUI
+     1. Automatic support for Dynamic texts.
+     2. Accessibility and localization
+     3. Easily create UI themes.

   2. How views work in SwiftUI?
       Views are the basic building blocks of user interfaces and are important to everything you do in SwiftUI.